PLUNGERwasTaken/csc208/ch3.2/Notes.md

 # Direct Proof
 Direct proof is essentially proof via arguement.
-For Example: Assume A, talk, talk, talk, Therefore B.
+For Example: Assume $A$, talk, talk, talk, Therefore $B4.
 It's the simpiliest and suttlest proof.
 # Proof by Contrapositive
 Proof by Contrapositive is the equivelence of Direct Proof:
-Assume -B, yap, yap, yap, Therefore -A.
+Assume $-B$, yap, yap, yap, Therefore $-A.$
 # Proof by Contradiciton
 If youre ever in a situation where a statement can be rephrased into an implication (irrational numbers) you can prove the inverse:
-Assume -A, blah, blah, blah, Therefore B
+Assume $-A$, blah, blah, blah, Therefore $B$
-It must proove a contradiciton to work, then the only conclusion is that -A is false and A is true.
+It must proove a contradiciton to work, then the only conclusion is that $-A$ is false and $A$ is true.
-If A cant flase then it must be true.
+If $A$ cant flase then it must be true.
 # Proof by Counter Example

 # Proof by Cases